Banish the Blues… with Blueberries!

 Health benefits

 Blueberries are also believed to contain the highest antioxidant capacity of all commonly consumed fruits and vegetables.
-Antioxidants protect our bodies from damage by free radicals, unstable molecules that can damage cellular structures and contribute to aging and disease like cancer.
+Antioxidants protect our bodies from damage by free radicals, unstable molecules that can damage cellular structures and contribute to aging and diseases like cancer.
 The main antioxidant compound in blueberries belongs to a large family of polyphenols, called flavonoids.

 Oxidative DNA damage is part of everyday life.
-It is said to occur tens of thousands of time per day, in every single cell in the body.
+It is said to occur tens of thousands of times per day, in every single cell in the body.
 DNA damage is a part of the reason we grow older, but because blueberries are high in antioxidants, they can help neutralise some of the free radicals that cause damage to our DNA.
 Bottom line, several studies have shown that blueberries and blueberry juice can protect against DNA damage, a leading driver of aging and cancer.

 Also, the antioxidants in blueberries have been shown to protect LDL (bad cholesterol) from oxidative damage, a crucial step in the pathway towards heart disease.